CatalogueOfLife/portal/README.md

 ```

 You might also want to read about [jekyll frontmatter](https://jekyllrb.com/docs/front-matter/)

+### Images
+Images configured in the head of an article should be placed in the `/images/species`
+folder with a width of 1800px and stored as a jpeg with an 80% compression and an sRGB profile.

 ## Writing news stories
 All news stories are located in the `_posts` folder.
 Filenames are important.